Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	Flexible hosting services
 </th>
 <td>
 We have the choice of multiple instance types, operating systems, and software packages.
-With Amazon EC2, you can select a configuration of memory, CPU, instance storage, and boot partition size that's optimal for our choice of operating system and application.
+With Amazon EC2, we can select a configuration of memory, CPU, instance storage, and boot partition size that's optimal for our choice of operating system and application.
 For example, choice of operating systems includes numerous Linux distributions and Microsoft Windows Server.
 </td>
 <tr>